H o w t o W r i t e a C o n c l u s i o n P a r a g r a p h

 in the novel or in real life.
 You might choose to mirror your introduction:

-if you summarized the beginning of the novel, now summarize the end (in a way
+if you summarized the beginning of the noel, now summarize the end (in a way

 relevant to your paper, of course).
 If you described a character at the beginning

-of the novel, now describe the character at the end.
+of your essay, now describe the character at the end.
 If you began your essay by connecting to the world, connect back to the world in your conclusion.
 Try to leave your reader thinking about something additional to your argument*.
 (3-6 sentences).

 PLEASE AVOID beginning your concluding paragraph with a sentence that starts with “In conclusion…” – it is uninteresting and gets used far, far too often.